guchan-fout/iOS-pangle-admob-custom-adapter/README.md

 <img src="./pics/mediation-param.png" alt="drawing" width="400"/>

-- Add adapter's [packagename].[adaptername] to Class Name.
+- Add adapter's class name to Class Name.

-- Add {"slotID": "your slot ID"} to Parameter.
+- Add {"placementID": "your slot ID"} to Parameter.

 **Please make sure to use JSON to set Parameter.
 Or you need to customize adapter yourself.**